nhost/cli/README.md

 Nhost CLI
 =========

 *Only \*nix systems are currently supported.
-Windows support is coming soon!*
+Windows support is on our roadmap!*

 The easiast way to develop with Nhost in your development environment.